 Our Next Steps course covers life skills such as using public transport, cooking and getting around the busy historical town of Bath.
 The course also gives you an opportunity to share experiences and talk about different issues related to being able to walk following a spinal cord injury.
 The topics discussed include pain, fatigue management, invisible disability, guilt and other issues.

-Group leaders and skills trainers are people with a spinal cord injury who are able to walk themselves.
+Group leaders and skills trainers on the Next Steps course are also people with a spinal cord injury who are able to walk.

 ”As a person with spinal cord injury who can walk, you sometimes feel stuck in a halfway house – not as severe as someone who is a permanent wheelchair user – but you definitely have a disability.
 This is the perfect course where you get to share with others in the same situation and realise that you are not alone with what you are going through.
 I am so glad I took the plunge and would wholeheartedly recommend this course!”